 If you happen to not be a graphic designer – don’t sweat it.
 I’ll show you a quick trick that will turn you into at least a C-grade designer.
 Inexperienced marketers like to fill empty spaces.
-Don’t make this mistakes.
 A general rule in graphic design is that space is elegance, and you’ll want to use this minimalistic graphic design style to your advantage.
 Having space around any particular element brings focus to that element.

 8. Diversify your materials

 If how you go about marketing graphic design is primarily digital and will be shared through various networks, then consider diversifying your style a bit.
 Don’t always show the same types of design, in presented in the same fashion etc. If you’re always presenting text on left, and image on right, then consider text on top and the image below.

 9. Capitalize on holidays

 More companies should do this.
 Take a look at your calendar and see what major AND minor holidays are coming up and plan how you will be marketing graphic design around those themes.
 But don’t just focus on the major holidays that everybody celebrates.
-Take advantage of the minor holidays – they’re often more fun/witty and provide a bit more value to your audience since they probably didn’t know that holiday exist until they saw your content.
+Take advantage of the minor holidays – they’re often more fun/witty and provide a bit more value to your audience since they probably didn’t know that holiday existed until they saw your content.

 10. Write for a specific audience